copiousfreetime/plain-old-tokyo-storage-presentation/README.md

 TODO
 ----
+- comparison of FS vs TC in bytes
 - comparisons of FS vs TC in $$ and #'s
 - S3 cost vs local storage
 - shortcommings of all ruby drivers ( binary keys )